ChristoffBo/homeassistant/jarvis_prime/README.md

 🧩 Jarvis Prime — Home Assistant Add-on

+Jarvis Prime is mostly wokring currently in deep ALPHA

 Jarvis Prime is your Notification AI (kind of).
 Now with real AI builtin.It is a full-fat, Gotify-aware assistant that runs inside Home Assistant.
 It listens to incoming notifications, beautifies them into sleek AI-style cards, reposts them to your Jarvis app in Gotify, and responds to wake-word commands like “Jarvis digest” or “Jarvis weather”.
 Prime also includes a unified Beautify Engine, a LAN SMTP intake (Mailrise replacement), and a lightweight HTTP proxy for Gotify/ntfy so anything you throw at it arrives looking polished and consistent.

 What it is and what it does